Rikiub/yournal.py/README.md

 ./yournal.py
 ```

-Or if you [installed](#installation) it...
+Or if you [installed](#installation) it..

 ```shell
 yournal
 ```

-> By default, the daily note will be opened with your `EDITOR` variable.
-If this fails, the default text editor of your system will be used.

 ### 📅 Open/create daily note by date
 ```shell
 yournal [yesterday|today|tomorrow]
 ```
+> By default, the daily note will be opened with your `EDITOR` variable.
+If this fails, the default text editor of your system will be used.

 ### 🔧📄 Configuration and templates
 ```shell